Your mobile phone is full of rare Earth metals

 Business mobile phone providers in the UK maybe be interested to learn, that using acid and bacteria could make recycling your smartphone greener and more environmentally friendly.
 Professors at the Worcester Polytechnic Institute of Massachusetts have come up with some remarkable data discovered from the processes used in recycling car parts.

-China is responsible for furnishing some 97 per cent of the entire planet’s supply.
-Back in 2010, China decided to radically cut the amount of rare earth metals it exported.
+China is responsible for furnishing some 97 percent of the entire planet’s supply.
+Back in 2010, China decided to radically cut the number of rare earth metals it exported.
 This led to a huge increase in the price of the metals across the world and the search went on to find a sustainable source to meet demand.

 Can it be done?
 Business mobile phone providers in the UK will easily accumulate thousands of used and unwanted phones in a year as it seeks to upgrade its handsets.
 The metal used in these devices is reusable when manufacturing new handsets.

 These metals don’t go off or turn bad after being used for a short period of time.
 It is not like a fruit or vegetable which has a shelf life, it can be used again and again if recycled in a clever way.
 They are sustainable and can be used again and again.